BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 In terms of pathfinding the actor will favour flowing "downhill".
 From the position of the actor and looking at its grid cell neighbours a smalller value in that sectors `IntegrationField` means a more favourable point for reaching the end goal, going from smaller to smaller values, basically a gradient flowing downhill to the destination.

-This is the basis of a `FlowField`.
+This informs the basis of a `FlowField`.

 As an example for a `30x30` world, goal at `0` with an actor at `A`, an `IntegrationField` set interrogating all sector `Portals` may produce a set of fields looking similar to: